San Diego Outdoor Kitchen Permits (2026): Gas, Electrical, Venting & Inspections

 • Built-in island with utilities: Building permit commonly required for the structure + Plumbing/Gas and Electrical permits for utilities.

-• Under a pergola/attached cover: Plan check will review appliance clearances to combustibles and ventilation; powered hoods require Mechanical permit.
+• Under a pergola/louvered cover: Plan check will review appliance clearances to combustibles and ventilation; powered hoods require Mechanical permit.
+The structure itself needs a building permit if over 300 sf or 12′ height.

 Pro tip: Submit a complete package: site plan, island elevations/sections, appliance spec sheets with BTU/amps, gas sizing calc (CPC Ch.12), electrical one-line (CEC), hood/clearances, DS-345 contacts, and DS-560 stormwater (if applicable).
 It speeds approvals and avoids red tags.